2025

 11. Commercial Awareness

-Hr generalists should know how the company makes a profit.
-Since an HR generalist offers support across the board, they can’t be effective if they don’t know what keeps the business alive.
+HR generalists should know how the company makes a profit.
+Since HR generalists offer support across the board, they can’t be effective if they don’t know what keeps the business alive.

 Although commercial awareness falls in the finance and accounting departments, you should understand how to fill out any possible payroll duties.

-For example, it’s possible that the most significant profit doesn’t come from the product but from business relations that arise from the product.
-By having the understanding, the generalist can come up with much better tactics and strategies.
+For example, it’s possible that the most significant profit doesn’t come from the product but from business relations that arise from it.
+By understanding this, the generalist can come up with much better tactics and strategies.

 12. Active Listening